open-source-labs/Chromogen/README.md

 <i>Note: These changes do have a small performance cost, so they should be reverted before deploying to production.</i>

-### Download the Chromogen package from npm.
+### Download the Chromogen package from npm

 ```
-npm install chromogen
+npm install chromog3n
 ```

 ### Import the ChromogenObserver component